corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/completing-redemptions.md

    The redemption request disappears from the **Redemption Requests** panel.

-   The vault balance of the requesting participant is updated to show the redemption:
+   The vault balance of the requesting participant is updated to show the number of tokens has been debited in accordance with the redemption:

    {{<
       figure